A Beginner’s (Honest) Blogging Income Report

-- The Genius Blogger’s Toolkit – The Ultimate Bundles is this amazing company that sells bundles on different resources (blogging, working from home, health, organization, photography and so on) that are only available for a couple of days every year.
+- The Genius Blogger’s Toolkit – The Ultimate Bundles is this amazing company that sells bundles on different resources (blogging, gardening, photography, health and so on) that are only available for a couple of days every year.
 Purchasing their blogging ebook was the best investment I ever made and I have since become a huge fan of their products.
-(Tip: If you join as an affiliate you get a discount for the bundles and a generous 40% of each sale you reffer.)
+(Tip: If you join as an affiliate you get a discount for the bundles and a generous 40% of each sale you refer.)

 As a conclusion, I regret none of the purchases I made towards my blog and I honestly recommend the products and services mentioned in this post.